Ryan-Gordon1/ansible-cp4s-collection/README.md

 If you have a use case you think would be good as a part of an Ansible Collection, submit a PR.
-The hope is to build up this Collection and its accompanying collection over time.
+The hope is to build up this collection over time and speed up our go-to-market on the CP4S and Ansible story by creating a suite of use cases all achievable through automation and powered by Ansible.

 Requirements
 ------------